andrecaiado/spring-boot-bpmn-camunda/README.md

 ### Check the process status

-To check the status of the process, you can use the Camunda Operate.
-The Operate is available at: [http://localhost:8081](http://localhost:8081)
+To check the status of the process, you can use the Camunda Operate that is available at: [http://localhost:8081](http://localhost:8081)

 The default credentials to access Camunda Operate are:
 - Username: demo
 - Password: demo

-### Check and execute human tasks
+### Check and execute user tasks

-To check the tasks, you can use the Camunda Tasklist.
-The Tasklist is available at: [http://localhost:8082](http://localhost:8082)
+To check the tasks, you can use the Camunda Tasklist that is available at: [http://localhost:8082](http://localhost:8082)

 The default credentials to access Camunda Operate are:
 - Username: demo